awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 http://my.public.dns.amazonaws.com/phpinfo.php
 ```

 You should see the PHP information page\.
 If you are unable to see the PHP information page, check that the security group you are using contains a rule to allow HTTP \(port 80\) traffic\.
-For more information, see [Adding Rules to a Security Group](working-with-security-groups.md#adding-security-group-rule)\.
+For more information, see [Adding rules to a security group](working-with-security-groups.md#adding-security-group-rule)\.

 \(Optional\) If your script did not accomplish the tasks you were expecting it to, or if you just want to verify that your script completed without errors, examine the cloud\-init output log file at `/var/log/cloud-init-output.log` and look for error messages in the output\.